thiago-23/tic-tac-toe/README.md

     * Fixed by change the font size.
 3. Game font family:
     * It was to small and hard to see.
-    * Fixed by changing to Lemon font
+    * Fixed by changing to Lemon font.
+4. HTML Validator errors
+    * I was displaying an attribute name not allowed.
+    * Fixed by Modify HTML and JS attribute name to id.

 ---